Matheusbortolo/Matheusbortolo/README.md

 ### I'm Matheus Bortolo.
 I finished my ADS degree and currently work as a web and application developer for 5 years.
 I'm a TechLead in a logistics software company.

-- 🔭 I currently work on back-end web applications and building apps with Flutter
+- 🔭 I currently work on front and back-end web applications and building apps with Flutter
-- 📫 How to reach me: My e-mail: matheusfbortolo07@hotmail.com
+- 📫 How to reach me: matheusfbortolo07@hotmail.com
+- Part of the Cod3x Developers team. http://cod3x.dev.br
+- 📫 How to reach Cod3x: cod3x.developers@gmail.com

 <div>